NetApp/harvest/cmd/poller/plugin/README.md

 ```
 ## compute_metric

-This rule creates the new metric (of type `float64`) using the existing metric values.
+This rule creates the new metric (of type `float64`) using the numbers or existing metric values.

-Note that you don't define the numeric values yourself, instead, you only provide the metric names with operation,
+You can define the numeric values yourself or provide the metric names with operation,
-the plugin will fetch the value of each given metric and store the result of mathematical operation in new given custom metric.
+the plugin will fetch the value of given metric and store the result of mathematical operation in new given custom metric.

 Currently, we support these operations: ADD SUBTRACT MULTIPLY DIVIDE